Graph Representation-based Model Poisoning on the Heterogeneous Internet of Agents: Introduction

 \subsection{Our Contributions}

 \begin{itemize}

-\item An FL-enabled heterogeneous IoA system is formally defined, and resilience vulnerabilities stemming from its wireless and distributed nature are identified.
-An attacker model is then developed where adversaries impersonate legitimate but malicious LLM agents to participate in system training and thereby contaminate the global model.

 \item A novel GRMP attack is proposed to poison LLM agents within the IoA system.
-The GRMP attack leverages a novel variational graph autoencoder to generate malicious models that can preserve similar statistical correlations with benign LLM agents, allowing the attacker to bypass the prevailing DiSim-defense mechanisms.
+The GRMP attack leverages a variational graph autoencoder to generate malicious updates that preserve the statistical and geometric correlations of benign updates, thereby enabling the attacker to bypass existing DiSim-defense mechanisms.

+\item A new attack algorithm is designed based on the augmented Lagrangian and subgradient descent methods to iteratively optimize malicious updates, which can substantially influence the aggregated global LLM and cause a pronounced degradation in accuracy performance.

-\item Experimental results demonstrate that GRMP achieves a 62\% attack success rate and progressively degrades the accuracy performance of the IoA system while maintaining consistent similarity patterns with benign models, thereby evading DiSim-defense mechanisms.
-The GRMP attack is implemented based on PyTorch, and the source code has been released on GitHub: \href{https://github.com/GuangLun2000/IoA-Attack-GRMP}{https://github.com/GuangLun2000/IoA-Attack-GRMP}.
+\item The experiments are conducted with two LLM base models, DistilBERT and Pythia, and compare the proposed method against two existing attack methods.
+The results demonstrate that the proposed attack not only achieves substantially higher attack effectiveness, but also exhibits a level of statistical stealthiness that competing methods fail to attain.
+The GRMP is implemented based on PyTorch, and the source code has been released on GitHub: \href{https://github.com/GuangLun2000/IoA-Attack-GRMP}{https://github.com/GuangLun2000/IoA-Attack-GRMP}.

 \end{itemize}